Welcome To Longevity Foundation

 Our mission at The Longevity Foundation is to empower the community with the knowledge of exercises and activities that come from varying cultures that can help people stay physically and mentally fit.

 The Longevity Foundation is a registered 501(c)(3) non-profit in the United States and a Presidential Volunteer Service Award (PVSA) certifying organization.
 All contributions to us are tax-deductible in the United States to the fullest extent allowed by law.
-Our Tax ID number is 85-0606451.

-Initiatives
+Our Initiatives

 We are working with our team for creating innovative initiatives to engage seniors and keep them mentally and physically fit.